cap-js/docs/node.js/cds-test.md

 #### Authenticated Endpoints
 `cds.test()` uses the standard authentication strategy in development mode, which is the [mocked authentication](../node.js/authentication#mocked).
-To configure it, use `cds.requires.auth` in the `package.json` file or directly in your test file like so:
+To configure it, use `cds.requires.auth` in the _package.json_ file or directly in your test file as follows:

 ```js
 cds.env.requires.auth.users.foo = {